The Ultimate 3 Days in Madrid ItinerarySpain

 We absolutely do not recommend renting a car while in Madrid: like in most large European cities, a rental car in Madrid is an expensive annoyance, not a convenience.

-Madrid is a delightfully walkable city, and if you enjoy exploring cities on foot, you’ll have plenty of opportunities here.
+Madrid is a delightfully walkable city, even if you happen to be visiting Madrid in winter, and if you enjoy exploring cities on foot, you’ll have plenty of opportunities here.

 We use our feet as our primary way of getting around Madrid and never tire of all the beauty we pass along the way!